Lawsuits over Trump business threaten to tie up presidency

 In December, Trump said he would dissolve the charity to avoid conflicts of interest, but Schneiderman has said the charity cannot close while the investigation is going on.
 In an email to the AP, spokeswoman Amy Spitalnick said she couldn’t say when the investigation will wrap up.
 Trump does not face the potential for criminal charges in that investigation, but he or the foundation could face fines and other civil penalties.

 Prakash said the litigation problem is so big that Congress should pass a law freezing any legal action against sitting presidents until after they leave office.
-Such a law, Prakash argued in a Los Angeles Times op-ed article, should also bar presidents from bringing personal or business lawsuits while in office.
+Such a law, Prakash argued in a Los Angeles Times op-ed article , should also bar presidents from bringing personal or business lawsuits while in office.

 Obama ethics lawyer Eisen thinks the best solution is for Trump to divest his assets, as most recent presidents have done.
 The president-elect has given no indication he is considering such a move.